sarahstrong314/MCR3U/README.md

 4. Exponents and Radicals
  * What some useful power rules are
  * What negative and rational exponents mean
+ * How to simplify radical expressions
- * How to simplify, add, and multiply radical expressions
+ * How to add, subtract, and multiply rational expressions
+ * How to rationalize radical expressions

 5. Exponential Functions